 You will still notice differences in response even when using a group of microphones that all share the same polar pattern.
 The shape of the casing, the material used to create the diaphragm, and the way the capsule is mounted can all play a part in just how a microphone will respond under these conditions.
 You have to learn what microphone angles/distances get the results you’re looking for with each individual microphone due to these inconsistencies.

-It is our job as engineers to become intimately acquainted with how each of our mics work under all situations.
+It is the job engineers’ job to become intimately acquainted with how each of the mics designs work in all situations.
 You will find your job becomes much easier when you strive to get a great sound off the floor while tracking, rather than following up with a lot of processing after the fact.
 Wearing headphones to hear changes in quality while moving the mic around in real time and understanding how proximity effect comes into play will get you on track to becoming an expert at microphone placement with time.